How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Heart attacks Damaged tissue disrupts normal conduction, leading to abnormal readings.

-Practice and Support
+Practice & Support

 Sample EKGs